reactjs/react.dev/src/content/learn/add-react-to-an-existing-project.md

 Delete this code.

-Instead, you probably want to render your React components in specific places in your HTML.
+Instead, you probably want to render your React Components in specific places in your HTML.
 Open your HTML page (or the server templates that generate it) and add a unique [`id`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id) attribute to any tag, for example:

 ```html
 <!-- ... somewhere in your html ... -->